Responding to a cyber incident in your school or kura

 If systems containing personal information have been accessed, such as student achievement, personal enrolment, or medical information, this is considered a privacy breach.
 You must report it to the Office of the Privacy Commissioner.

 Report to the Office of the Privacy Commissioner(external link)

 If the incident is serious or widespread, let us know.
 We can provide you with communications advice and other support material.

 4. Close the incident

-You may need a specialist (like a cyber incident response team) to investigate how the intruder got in and to make sure they have gone.
-They will also provide recommendations on how to secure your network to ensure they can't get in again.
+You may need an IT specialist (like a cyber incident response team) to investigate how the intruder got in and to make sure they're no longer in your system.
+They will also provide recommendations on how to secure your network to ensure the intruders can't get in again.

 Once the incident is resolved there will be actions to take to make sure it doesn’t happen again, for example: